bjlkeng/bjlkeng.github.io/posts/probability-the-logic-of-science/index.rst

 Sounds like a pretty cool robot!
 So our goal now is to build a reasoning system for this hypothetical robot that that will be consistent with how an ideal rational person would reason.
-Here are the three requirements (desiderata) that Jayne states for our robot:
+Here are the three requirements (desiderata) that Jaynes states for our robot:

  1. Degrees of plausibility are represented by real numbers.
  2. Qualitative correspondence with common sense.